 This section identifies key elements of the built and natural environment in the Cheyenne Area that contribute to the character of the specific locations within the community, as well as the community as a whole.
 The importance of these elements emerged as the planning team and the public worked together over a series of months to develop the Structure Diagram, identify locations of key "structure" elements, and ultimately to provide recommendations on how to implement better urban form and design in public spaces around the community.
 The result is a community structure that reflects a series of local opinions, mixed with ideas from around the County and tailored to match the unique Cheyenne culture.
-These opinions and ideas are embodied in the following:
+These opinions and ideas are embodied in the Structure Diagram, which highlights the location and distribution of key character-defining "structure" elements within the Cheyenne Area: Gateways, Corridors, Districts, Landmarks, and Activity Centers.